matloff/omsi/README.md

 Submit</b>.
 This will upload your answer to the instructor.
 You can also submit all answers with <b>File | Submit All</b>.
 A dialog box specifying whether submission was successful will then be displayed.

+**IMPORTANT NOTE:**  If the network is busy, there may be a delay, of say, 10 or 15 seconds, before the submit operation completes and the dialog box comes up.

 <b><i>Tips:</i></b>